Weather Advice, Good Tips, Shell Horn & Flute Info

 In this geographical area, we have mostly scattered showers.
 So we wait 10-20 minutes for the cloudburst to pass then go outside in between them.
 Most ceremonies are up to 15 minutes long and the broken clouds make lovely photography backdrops too!
 For the rare all-day downpour, please have a realistic alternative location secured.
-For more tools and insights to manage this better, click on this rain blog post.
+For more tools and insights to manage this better, click on this short, useful weather advice post.

 - Flower petals on the beach

 Please-Please-Please! only use REAL flower petals.
 Protect innocent wildlife…silk and artificial petals are pollution on the beach.
 Petals of man-made material can kill sea turtles and birds that eat them.
 Real flower petals are fine!

 - Elderly and handicapped guests

 Some elderly or mobility issues guests struggle with the high heat, long boardwalks, stairs, and unstable shifting sand.
 Consider videotaping the ceremony for them, or ask us for advice on easier locations nearby.
 Want affordable video? bobvox.com.

 - Wind & Hair Advice

 It is normally very windy here.
 Your hair, veils, short skirts, and decorations flap and might fly away!
 Hair flapping in your eyes is a realistic nuisance plus looks terrible in your photos…like tentacles are grabbing your face!
 Please pin, style, wax, and heavy hairspray your hair firmly out of your eyes and mouth.